Ghost Hunting Photography

 We have some super crazy good ghost hunting articles.

-It is generally used to control the depth of field (control how much is in focus from your subject back).
-If your shutter speed drops to 1/30th sec. or lower because you lack light, you will need to put your camera on a tripod to avoid blurry pictures.
+It is generally used to control the depth of field (control how much is in focus from your subject’s back).
+If your shutter speed drops to 1/30th sec. or lower because you lack light, you must put your camera on a tripod to avoid blurry pictures.
 Anything handheld below 1/30 sec will be blurry.
 The higher the “f” number, the less light will come in, and your shutter speed will drop to let more light in.

 You might want the opposite effect.
-That is when your subject is in complete focus, and the background is blurred, called the bokeh effect.
+That is when your subject is completely focused, and the background is blurred, called the bokeh effect.
 You will use your lowest F-number, such as 2.8 or 3.5.
 Go as small as your particular lens will allow.
 Shooting in Aperture Priority allows you to control this.

 If you have moving subjects such as people moving, you will want to shoot in shutter priority to ensure your images come out sharp.
-When people are moving slowly, shoot at 1/250th sec, and adjust your ISO accordingly.
-If they are moving very fast, increase your shutter speed to about 1/1000th sec.
-If it’s a bright sunny day, go as high as 1/1200 second for very fast-moving subjects.
+When people move slowly, shoot at 1/250th sec, and adjust your ISO accordingly.
+If they move very fast, increase your shutter speed to about 1/1000th sec.
+If it’s a bright sunny day, go as high as 1/1200 second for fast-moving subjects.